REVIEWS AND MEDIA NEWS

-Internet radio listeners have spoken... again!
-According to Brent Johnson, founder and administrator of OrganLive.com, in 2016, Frederick Hohman still comes in strong, with high ratings in the TOP 10 ORGANISTS when it comes to the most frequently rates and most highly-rated organists whose performances appear broadcast on the OrganLive.com channel.
-This news continues a winning streak for Hohman, who, in 2015, gained the most 5-star listener ratings (the highest possible score) of any organist heard on the internet channel, and Frederick Hohman also tied with Virgil Fox as the most frequently rated organist on the internet radio channel.
+Internet radio listeners love Frederick!
+According to Brent Johnson, founder and administrator of OrganLive.com, in 2016, Frederick Hohman earned high ratings in the list of TOP 10 ORGANISTS when it comes to the most frequently rates and most highly-rated organists whose performances appear broadcast on the OrganLive.com channel.
+This continues a winning streak for Hohman, who, in 2015, gained the most 5-star listener ratings (the highest possible score) of any organist heard on the internet channel, and Frederick Hohman also tied with Virgil Fox as the most frequently rated organist on the internet radio channel.
 OrganLive.com is a popular 24/7 streaming internet service devoted exclusively to organ performance.
 WOW!

 "High marks" from one of the most experienced and discerning music critics from The American Record Guide for the new all-Widor CD "SOAR ABOVE."
 Critic Metz writes in the Jan / Feb 2012 issue: